 Massielo followed with a single down the third base line, a hit on which he made a big turn at first then thought twice before turning back.
 Designated hitter Dave Murphy came through with a smash that looked like it might get through on the left side.
 Wildcats third baseman Nick Parker dove to his left, knocked the ball down, picked it up and threw, just nipping Murphy at first base or the second out.

-The ‘Cats decided not to pitch to McCarty, who had Pennsbury’s only hit to that point in the contest, a single to short in the fifth inning on which he tried to advance to second on an overthrow.
+The ‘Cats decided not to pitch to McCarty, who had Pennsbury’s only hit through the first six frames, a single to short in the fifth inning on which he tried to advance to second on an overthrow.
 Instead, he was thrown out.

 By now, you know, Price made Dallastown pay for that decision.